Use a policy to control PST files in Outlook

 Considerations for new Outlook

-The Group Policy (GPO) and the Office Customization Tool (OCT) registry keys that are described in this article are traditionally used to control PST behavior in classic Outlook for Windows.
-However, they also affect PST functionality in new Outlook for Windows.
-This is because new Outlook for Windows relies on classic Outlook's MAPI components to interact with PST files.
+The Group Policy (GPO) and the Office Customization Tool (OCT) registry keys that are described in this article are intended to control PST behavior in classic Outlook for Windows only.
+However, if organizations want to enable PST functionality for users in new Outlook, they might experience more restrictive behavior due to the presence of these registry keys for classic Outlook.
+This is because new Outlook for Windows currently relies on classic Outlook's MAPI components to interact with PST files.

 Interaction with Exchange Online policies

-If you run the Set-OwaMailboxPolicy cmdlet to set the OutlookDataFile parameter to Allow, Exchange Online policy normally allows users to open, import, export, and copy items to and from PST files.
-However, if some registry entries, shown in the following table, are set to 1, they override the Exchange Online policy for PST file actions in new Outlook clients.
+If you run the Set-OwaMailboxPolicy cmdlet to set the OutlookDataFile parameter to Allow, which is the default value, Exchange Online policy normally allows users to open, import, export, and copy items to and from PST files.
+However, if the PSTDisableGrow registry entry is set to 1, it might override the Exchange Online policy for PST file actions in new Outlook clients, in some situations.
+You'll see the following issues in new Outlook:

-PSTDisableGrow Users can't move mailbox items to a PST
+• Users can't move mailbox items to a PST.

-PSTDisableGrow and PSTDisableGrowAllowAuthenticodeOverrides Users can't remove PSTs from the mailbox
+• Users can't remove PSTs from the mailbox.

 Tip